indianpoptart/RadioControl/README.md

 - Removed pause timer
 - Removed redundant code
 - Drawer now works as intended
 - Added a scroll feature to whats new dialog
+- Added dark theme(Replacing light theme until theme chooser is in place)

 v1.4 (12/15/2015)
 - Adding the ability to choose a Wifi network you don't want the app to